SCons/scons/testing/framework/test-framework.rst

 ``test.write('SConstruct', ...)``
   This line creates an ``SConstruct`` file in the temporary directory, to be used as input to the ``scons`` run(s) that we're testing.
-  Note the use of the Python triple-quote syntax for the contents of the ``SConstruct`` file.
-Because input files for tests are all created from in-line data like this, the tests can sometimes get a little confusing to read, because some of the Python code is found
+  Note the use of the Python triple-quoted string for the contents of the ``SConstruct`` file (and see the next section for an alternative approach).

 ``test.write('hello.c', ...)``
-  This lines creates an ``hello.c`` file in the temporary directory.
+  This line creates an ``hello.c`` file in the temporary directory.
   Note that we have to escape the newline in the ``"Hello, world!\\n"`` string so that it ends up as a single backslash in the ``hello.c`` file on disk.